Cabeza la Vaca: History

 From the 1950s until the end of the Francoism, the village adopted the widespread use of electricity, and since the early 1980s, the water supply, inasmuch as people came to the fountains to pick up the water.
 From the mid 1980s, Cabeza la Vaca, much like the Tentudia region, transformed from a stagnant rural society to a service society.

 Art

-Among the main attractions, can stand out its nature surround and its historic monuments as the cross of the Rollo from the 16th century and ruled make by Felipe II; the Fontanilla with an early Gothic Christ from 1339; or the church from the 14th century with its belfry from the 18th century.
-Also there is a bullring from the 19th century.
-Also they are noteworthy, the clock tower or the bullring both from the 19th century.
+Among the main attractions, besides its nature, is the historic monument called the Cross of the Rollo from the 16th century when the country was ruled by Felipe II.
+Other main attractions are the Fontanilla, which is in an early Gothic style created in 1339; or the local church from the 14th century with its belfry from the 18th century.
+Also, there is a bullring and clock tower from the 19th century located in the municipality.